davidjmc/midd4vc-isc225/README.md

 ### Results

-OThe results are stored in the `evaluation`.
-The experiment results are saved as CSV files and charts, which can be used for analysis and data visualization.
+The results are stored in the `evaluation`.
+The experiment results were saved as CSV files and charts as pdf, which can be used for analysis and data visualization.

 ## ⛏️ Technologies Used <a name = "built_using"></a>